-Fort Condé is a partial replica of the French colonial fort built in the early 1700s.
-Using costumed re-enactors, the attraction recreates Mobile's colonial history under the French, Spanish and English.
+This partial replica of the French colonial fort built in the early 1700s uses costumed re-enactors to recreate Mobile's colonial history under the French, Spanish and English.

 Guarding the mouth of Mobile Bay, historic Fort Gaines on Dauphin Island and Fort Morgan on the opposite shore played major roles in the Civil War.